Diabetes and Pancreatic Cancer

 cells caused the diabetes.

-Also, research has shown that recent onset of diabetes in people over
+Also, research studies suggest that new-onset diabetes in people over

 What foods may help